 Groundwater from the Casper Aquifer provides half of the water for the Laramie municipal system, including the South of Laramie Water and Sewer District, and more in dry years when the Laramie River is low.

 These stronger regulations were challenged in district court, and in November 2022, the judge invalidated the regulations on procedural grounds, saying they were not adopted properly.
 Although the decision raised more questions than answers, the Albany County Planning and Zoning Commission and the Albany County Commissioners decided to take the quickest path to restoration of the stronger regulations and follow the court-directed procedure.

-The Planning and Zoning Commission certified the November 2021 regulations to the Albany County Commission, which initiated a public comment period that ended with a public hearing on February 21, 2023.
-ACCWA’s comments for the public hearing can be found here and the new regulations can be found here.
+Consequently, the Planning and Zoning Commission certified the November 2021 regulations to the Albany County Commission, which initiated a public comment period that will end with a public hearing at the county commission meeting on February 21, 2023.

 Updating the Casper Aquifer Protection Plan

 On a separate track from the above, the City of Laramie and Albany County jointly hired a consultant to update the Casper Aquifer Protection Plan (CAPP) and re-unify it as a city/county document (it started out that way, and then the two entities went their separate ways in 2008).